cr1pto-elodin/hackerman/Concepts/Frameworks.md

 Frameworks are guidelines that are used by a security team for building plans to mitigate risk and threats to data and privacy.
 It's a structure approach to implement the security life cycle.
-Also, this defines how a company manage risks, follow stablished guidelines and meet mandatory compliance, like laws.
+Also, this defines how a company manage risks, follow established guidelines and meet mandatory compliance, like laws.

 Security frameworks purposes can be listed as: